thehyve/transmart-core/README.md

 The initial public-feeds download uses a TranSMART Foundation host.
-Changing the URL in `samples/studies/public-feeds` will use an alterantive souirce for all data downloads.
+Changing the URL in `samples/studies/public-feeds` will use an alternative source for all data downloads.

 The type `http-index` points to a plain text file that lists the available datasets in the format `<study> <type> <tarball relative path>`.
 Example: